Uniform Sampling from the Reachable Set Using Optimal Transport: Introduction

-\item \textbf{Convergence of the relaxed problem:} The entropy type relaxation, non-local regularization, and finite sample approximations introduce a hierarchy of optimization problems that successively approximate the problem of transporting to a uniform measure.
-We establish that the minimizers of each level of the hierarchy converge to minimizers of the next, up to a subsequence.
+\item \textbf{Convergence of the relaxed problem:} The entropy regularization, nonlocal blob-based smoothing, and finite-sample approximations define a hierarchy of optimization problems that successively approximate transport to a uniform measure.
+We establish that the minimizers of each level of this hierarchy converge (up to a subsequence) to minimizers of the next, ensuring consistency across relaxations.

-\item \textbf{Numerical Examples:} Since the final approximating problem is a classical optimal control problem for a finite dimensional control system, one can use existing methods such as Pontryagin's maximum principle to solve the uniform sampling problem.
-We illustrate the method on nonlinear systems exhibiting strong attractors, where naive sampling yields highly concentrated terminal distributions.
-The proposed method avoids this degeneracy and produces samples that cover the reachable set more evenly. \end{enumerate}
+\item \textbf{Numerical Examples:} We demonstrate the performance of this method on nonlinear systems with strong attractors, where naive random sampling produces concentrated terminal distributions.
+The proposed method mitigates this attractor-bias and achieves a significantly more uniform coverage of the reachable set. \end{enumerate}